Hellblazer1804/Georgia-Express/README.md

     - Password: `test1234`
 4. To get the tables, go to Servers -> Databases -> postgres -> Schemas -> public -> Tables

+### Postman:
+1. Open Postman
+2. Import the collection from the file `postman-collection/GeorgiaExpress.postman_collection.json`
+3. All the API endpoints should be imported and you can test them.